 Tip:Use what you have on-hand to help manage spending on decor.
 I transformed my bar cart into the food station, used existing vases for the floral arrangements, and my coffee table tray to house our spa treatment products and tools.
-If the setup looks familiar, I also used this tray to create a make your own s’mores bar at my last Christmas party. 🙂
+If the setup looks familiar, I also used this tray to create an indoor s'mores bar at my last Christmas party. 🙂

 At-Home Spa Treatments

 Treatments are pretty personal so take into account any allergies or sensitivities your guests may have when planning.
 We had fun gathering around the coffee table with the following treatments that most anyone can enjoy.
 I've also included a few of our favorite products below.